CodeCoachJS/node_express_starter/README.md

 `npm start`

-`npm run dev` to start with hot reloading
+`npm run dev` to start with hot reloading [this will not work until you complete the challenge]

 `npm test`